Protecting Our Fish and the Future of Sport Fishing

 Of course, these efforts have also met with resistance as many hunters and anglers disagree with governments imposing what they see as overburdening restrictions on them.

 But the good news for anglers is that we can now buy lead-free sinkers, split shot, jig heads and so on!
-Today we have non-toxic fishing tackle alternatives (made from tungsten, stainless steel and other eco-friendly materials), from small and big internet tackle stores to popular big-box retailers such as Bass Pro Shops and Cabela’s.
+Today we have several good non-toxic fishing tackle alternatives (made from tungsten, stainless steel and other eco-friendly materials), from small and big internet tackle stores to popular big-box retailers such as Bass Pro Shops and Cabela’s.

 There just is no good reason not to use lead-free sinkers/weights and artificial lures that do not poison our to fish and their habitats.